Water & Sewer

 Village Water/Sewer Online Bill Pay

 We CANNOT accept credit cards in the office, but you can use the online bill pay to pay by credit card.
 Payments in the office or in the drop boxes are accepted until 5 pm on the due date.
 After 5 pm, late charges will apply.
-The Village drop boxes are located behind Love in Action and on the north side of the Village Hall.
+There are two drop boxes in the Village, one is on the north side of the Village Hall building and the other is located behind Village Hall (previously located behind the Love in Action Resale Store at the corner of Savidge St. and Jackson).

-Auto pay is available: Automatic Payment Enrollment Form
+Auto pay and e-billing is available for quarterly bills: Automatic Payment Enrollment Form

 Water & Sewer FAQs